 - Conceiving and crafting design direction on projects

 - Leading projects and cross-functional teams

 - Participating with the design community at large

 - Substantial training budget

-- Top notch coffee, tea, muesli and other provisions
+- Top notch coffee and tea

-Does this sound familiar?
+Does this sound like you?

 Applicants must be eligible to work in the UK.